 The bottom line: while tonic immobility is often a source of shame for former victims, it is actually a common self-preservation aid and a basic response to threatening situations.
 Research has found that this instinct to freeze is just as common among male victims of sexual assault.

 In my upcoming book, I’m Saying No!: Standing Up to Sexual Pressure, Sexual Harassment and Sexual Assault, I offer many other suggestions for educating girls and women about the dangers of sexual assault, and I encourage them to report any sexual assault to the authorities, not only as a way of empowering themselves but as a way to protect other potential victims.

-Please note: I do realize that males are also sexually assaulted, especially gay men and transsexuals.
-I tried to include this population in my article but I did so in a limited way since there are far more females who are sexually assaulted than males, and because of the current focus on the sexual assault of females given the current #MeToo climate.
+Please note: I do realize that males are also sexually assaulted, especially gay and transsexual men.
+I tried to include this population in my article but I did so in a limited way since there are more females who are sexually assaulted than males, and because of the current focus on the sexual assault of females given the current #MeToo climate.